claui/release-feed-mediola/USAGE.md

 First, install the systemd timer and service unit files.

-- If you have installed `release-feed-mediola` from the AUR, the unit files have already been installed.
+- If you have installed `release-feed-mediola` from a Debian package or from the AUR, the unit files have already been installed.

 - Otherwise, download the unit files `release-feed-mediola@.service` and `release-feed-mediola@.timer` from the `contrib/systemd`